SurrogatePrompt: Bypassing the Safety Filter of Text-to-Image Models via Substitution

 Existing approaches typically fine-tune MLLMs with human-labeled datasets.

-This paper uses a method named typographic attack to reveal that various image generation models also commonly face threats in the vision modality.
+This paper employs a method named typographic attack to reveal that various image generation models are susceptible to threats within the vision modality.

 We also evaluate the defense performance of various existing methods when facing threats in the vision modality and uncover their ineffectiveness.